scottp139/my-portfolio/README.md

 # Steve Wesner's portfolio
 This is my professional portfolio that uses AWS.

+##Technologies Used

+Git and Github
+SSH